Isleworth Blue School Educational Foundation

 Key Takeaways for Grant Writers

-- Highly specific eligibility: This foundation serves a very narrow beneficiary group - only consider if you or your organization has direct connection to The Blue School, Isleworth Grammar School, Isleworth Green School, or the ancient parish of Isleworth
+- Highly specific eligibility: This foundation serves a very narrow beneficiary group - only consider if you or your organisation has direct connection to The Blue School, Isleworth Grammar School, The Green School for Girls, or the ancient parish of Isleworth

-- No public application process: Grant-making operates through trustee discretion and direct relationships; approach requires personal contact via email or phone
+- No public application process: Grant-making operates through trustee discretion and direct relationships; approach requires personal contact via the registered address

 - Dual focus: The foundation supports both institutional needs of The Blue School and individual students meeting specific criteria